Uquinix/uqis/meta/service-script-guide.md

 Network servers are generally easier to handle than their client counterparts.
 Most server daemons listen on `0.0.0.0` (all addresses) by default, and are therefore satisfied to have the loopback interface present and operational.
-OpenRC ships with the loopback service in the *boot* runlevel, and therefore most server daemons require no further network dependencies.
+UQIS ships with the loopback service in the *boot* runlevel, and therefore most server daemons require no further network dependencies.